naccdata/system-design/src/markdown/01-nacc-system.md

 The primary data set is Uniform Data Set (UDS), consisting of longitudinal data for participants.
 Additional data sets are the Neuropathology Data Set (NP), and the Minimum Data Set which is a retrospective data for participants prior to the UDS.
-Several small affliated studies either use ADRC data with other phenotyping data sets, or UDS survey questions for non-ADRC participants.
+Several small affiliated studies either use ADRC data with other phenotyping data sets, or UDS survey questions for non-ADRC participants.
 These additional studies may include non-ADRC centers where data is collected.

-The NACC data sets are integrated with data from mutliple collaborating centers including the Alzheimer's Disease Genetics Consortium (ADGC), the NIA Genetics of AD Data Storage Site (NIAGADS), the National Centralized Repository for AD and Related Dimentias (NCRAD) and the Standardized Centralized Alzheimer's and Related Dimentias Neuroimaging (SCAN) project.
+The NACC data sets are integrated with data from multiple collaborating centers including the Alzheimer's Disease Genetics Consortium (ADGC), the NIA Genetics of AD Data Storage Site (NIAGADS), the National Centralized Repository for AD and Related Dementias (NCRAD) and the Standardized Centralized Alzheimer's and Related Dementias Neuroimaging (SCAN) project.

 ## Landscape model

-We focus on three primary interal functions that are accessed by the website:
+We focus on three primary internal functions that are accessed by the website:

 1. Managing a directory of NACC users – determining who can use NACC systems and for what.
 2. Managing data for UDS and affiliated studies.